cpldcpu/BitNetMCU/docs/documentation.md

     	fffe15e3          	bne	    t3,t6,2000011e <loop>
 ```

 ## May 20, 2024: Quantization scaling

 I introduced a new hyperparameter that was previously hardcoded: ```quantscale```.
-This parameters influences the scaling of the weights.
-It will determine the value of the standard-deviation of the weights per tensor relative to the maximum value of the quantization scheme.
+This parameter influences the scaling of the weights.
+It will determine the value of the standard deviation of the weights per tensor relative to the maximum value of the quantization scheme.
 Previously, the parameter was set to a default of 0.25, which corresponds to a standard deviation of approximately 2 for the ```4bitsym``` encoding.

 The plot below shows how the parameter influences the distribution of the first layer weights for the ```4bitsym``` encoding.